Efficient, traceable, and numerically error-free implementation of the MMS voting rule: Introduction

 \section{Introduction}

-The maximin support method (MMS) is an extension of the well-known D'Hondt method (or Jefferson method) for approval-based multi-winner elections proposed by~\cite{sanchez2021maximin}.
+The maximin support method (MMS) is an extension of the well-known D'Hondt method (or Jefferson method) for approval-based multi-winner elections proposed by~\cite{sanchez2024maximin}.
 It possesses several nice axiomatic properties related to representation and monotonicity.
-It satisfies proportional justified representation~\cite{pjr-aaai}, weak support monotonicity~\cite{sanchez2019monotonicity}, and committee monotonicity.
+It satisfies proportional justified representation~\cite{pjr-aij}, weak support monotonicity~\cite{sanchez2019monotonicity}, and committee monotonicity.
 Moreover,~\cite{CeSt21a} proved a worst-case $2$-approximation of MMS to the rule max-Phragm\'en~\cite{2016arXiv161108826J,brill:phragmen} proposed in the nineteenth century by the Swedish mathematician Lars Edvard Phragm\'en.

-\cite{sanchez2021maximin} also proved that the MMS rule can be computed in polynomial time.
-In their proof,~\cite{sanchez2021maximin} used a linear program to compute the maximin support values (see the definition of MMS in Section~\ref{sec:MMS}).
+\cite{sanchez2024maximin} also proved that the MMS rule can be computed in polynomial time.
+In their proof,~\cite{sanchez2024maximin} used a linear program to compute the maximin support values (see the definition of MMS in Section~\ref{sec:MMS}).

 Using linear programming to compute the outcome of the MMS rule has several disadvantages.
 First, although linear programs can be solved in polynomial time, their worst-case complexity is high.
-The best-known result for solving linear programs is due to~\cite{karmarkar84} that proved a complexity upper bound of $\mathcal{O}(n^{3.5} L)$, where $n$ is the number of variables in the linear program, and $L$ is the number of bits required to represent the absolute values of all the non-zero coefficients contained in the linear program.
-Second, although commercial linear programming solvers are well-established, highly reliable systems commonly used in a broad set of practical optimisation problems, their use in the delicate process of computing the outcome of an election can be the object of a certain level of mistrust.
-Third, commercial linear programming solvers use floating point arithmetic to compute the solution of linear programs, and therefore, they do not provide an exact solution.
+The best-known result for solving linear programs is due to~\cite {karmarkar84}, which proved a complexity upper bound of $\mathcal{O}(n^{3.5} L)$, where $n$ is the number of variables in the linear program, and $L$ is the number of bits required to represent the absolute values of all the non-zero coefficients contained in the linear program.
+Second, although commercial linear programming solvers are well-established, highly reliable systems commonly used in a broad set of practical optimization problems, their use in the delicate process of computing the outcome of an election can be the object of a certain level of mistrust.
+Third, commercial linear programming solvers use floating-point arithmetic to compute the solution of linear programs, and therefore, they do not provide an exact solution.
 This may induce problems, for instance, in determining when a tie happens.

-In this note, I propose an alternative way to compute the MMS voting rule.
-Instead of using a linear program, I will use a sequence of maximum flow problems to compute the maximin support values (at most $k$ for each maximin support value, where $k$ is the size of the committee).
+In this note, we propose an alternative way to compute the MMS voting rule.
+Instead of using a linear program, we will use a sequence of maximum flow problems to compute the maximin support values (at most $k$ for each maximin support value, where $k$ is the size of the committee).

 This alternative algorithm solves all the problems mentioned above related to using linear programming.
 First, since maximum flow problems can be computed efficiently~\cite{goldberg2014efficient}, their use can improve the computation time of the MMS rule.
 Second, algorithms for computing maximum flow problems are publicly available, so anybody can implement them and avoid the need to use 'black-box' software tools.
 Third, the algorithm proposed in this note only uses integer arithmetic; therefore, this algorithm obtains an exact solution and is free of numerical errors.